 If you still believe you can get by on an English-only site, or use a consumer level tool like Google Translate to push something out inexpensively, it’s time to rethink that strategy in favor of something both culturally sensitive and relevant.

 Creating a customized domain is a good place to start.
 Offering your visitors the opportunity to toggle easily between languages is another plus, and can promote cross-generational purchasing.

 And remember that you need to invest just as much time and effort into your Spanish language site as your English language one.
 Leaving your site to languish is opening the door to lost opportunity.
 A poorly translated site as well as an outdated or broken one can instill mistrust.
 And when people are not confident in your brand, they won’t buy from you.

-Whenever possible, avoid direct translations of your English language materials into Spanish.
+Whenever possible, avoid direct English to Spanish translations of your English language materials.
 The problem is that language is far from precise.
 We speak in nuances often defined by context and in colloquialisms and slang that may not exist in another language or may mean something entirely – and unfortunately – different.
 Consider transcreation instead, which is a creative way of retaining the meaning and relevance of language without necessarily providing a one-to-one translation.
 A great example of transcreation is the McDonald’s phrase mentioned earlier.

 Finally, consider taking your marketing and advertising mobile.
 A strong mobile campaign that is culturally engaging will put you ahead of where most businesses are currently.
 Remember, simply “speaking the language” isn’t enough.
 Creatively engaging your audience, understanding their passions and providing what they need are the keys to a strong campaign.